 As for July 1, 2019 enrollment is currently closed to new students for the ShivaShakti 300-hr AYTT.
-If you have taken at least 1-2 modules prior to July 1, 2019 you can still begin the 300-hr AYTT.
-We are not accepting brand-new students who have not taken any modules previously at this time.
+If you have already taken some modules with us, then it is still possible to complete the 300-hr in 2020, but it depends on which modules you have previously completed as not all will be offered in 2020.
 For more info, click here.

 The ShivaShakti Advanced Yoga Teacher Training is a 300-Hour Yoga Alliance-approved course.
 Graduates of any 200-hour Yoga Teacher Training may take the ShivaShakti 300-Hour Advanced Yoga Teacher Training.
 Upon completion of the ShivaShakti 300-hour Advanced Yoga Teacher Training, graduates may register with Yoga Alliance at the 500-hour RYT level.
 The SAYTT offers yoga teachers and dedicated yoga practitioners an opportunity to expand the depth and breadth of their yogic knowledge and experience in a nurturing and holistic environment.
 Participants take a journey deep within, and through inner discovery strengthen their skills for sharing the gifts of yoga with their local communities and world.
 This advanced course is offered in a number of 4-day modules along with one or two 3-10 day retreat immersion(s).
 The modules are offered in a flexible format and can be taken in any order, allowing participants to attend the Advanced YTT at a pace that works for their lifestyles.
 Participants receive the Advanced Yoga Teacher Certification once all necessary modules are completed (spanning no more than 3 years from the start date of the first module attended.*) Several of these modules are also stand-alone certification courses or intensives that participants may attend without planning to complete the entire Advanced YTT.
 For a full list of all modules click here.